COMBINE-lab/simpleaf/docs/source/workflow-patch.rst

    name;/workflow/simpleaf_quant/--reads1;<b>/workflow/simpleaf_quant/ready
    sample1;"reads1_1.fq.gz";true

+The valid type tags are

+``<s>``
+  prefixes a header that is a pointer to a string-valued field.
+This is also the default so if a header has no prefix, then ``<s>`` is implicitly assumed

+``<b>``
+  prefixes a header that is a pointer to a boolean-valued field.

+``<a>``
+  prefixes a header that is a pointer to an array-valued field.

-The valid type tags are ``<s>`` for string, ``<b>`` for boolean and ``<a>`` for array.
-Currently, patching does not support parameter entries that are themselves full object types.
-Finally, if any entry contains the string "null", it will automatically be converted into the JSON ``null`` constant
-(which means that currently, at least, there is a restriction that the string "null" can not be patched into a template or manifest).
+**Note**: Currently, patching does not support parameter entries that are themselves full object types.
+Finally, if any entry contains the string "null", it will automatically be converted into the JSON ``null`` constant (which means that currently, at least, there is a restriction that the string "null" can not be patched into a template or manifest).

 Full Usage
 ^^^^^^^^^^